krtkush/krtkush.github.io/_posts/2017-02-3-Linear-timer.md

 tags: [Projects, LinearTimer, Code, Android]
 ---

-**This post will no longer be updated anymore.
+**This post will no longer be updated.
 Documentation has been moved to the repository [wiki](https://github.com/krtkush/LinearTimer/wiki)**

 Linear Timer is a custom view for Android that enables user to show a circular progress animation with respect to a given duration.